richtastic/ff/src/3DR/wiki/app.md

 	- world stores a list of transforms for each view
 		=> lazy init

-- method for removing bad matches after/during probe searching

-- top of bench is frequently wrong & assigned as part of tree BG

 - NEXT STEPS:
-	- DENSE TRIPLES (SCALES)
-	- DENSE ASBOLUTE ORIENTATIONS
-	- DENSE BA 3+ tracks
-		- after including a bunch of points, keep separate TRACK file that are only points with 3+ views [don't care about pairs -- not processed]
 => well-placed views - NOW STATIC
 => good track seed points (some outliers)
+-> need to drop a lot of these before using as seeds
-	- DENSE SURFACES
+	- DENSE SURFACE POINTS
+		=> STEREOPSIS
 		---- load smaller sets of points / images at once
 		- skeletalish scenes
 		- load groups of views at a time (3-6)
 		- project track points not visible in view I to get more support
 			- 'novel' points not yet recovered [eg missed background points]